jrotl/JPoT/README.md

 	The OWL API is a Java API for creating, manipulating and serialising OWL Ontologies.

 	- PELLET REASONER (for OWLAPI 4.0.* released by @ignazio1977).
-	Pellet is an OWL 2 reasoner in Java released under Open source (AGPL) and commercially licensed .(http://clarkparsia.com/pellet)
+	Pellet is an OWL 2 reasoner in Java released under Open source (AGPL) and commercially licensed.

 	- JaNaG (Java Name Generator released by @mkalus) released under GNU Library or Lesser General Public License version 3.0 (LGPLv3)
 	JaNaG is a random name generator based on a name fragment database that creates relatively reasonably sounding names from different cultures/influences.